Accessing inaccessible information via quantum indistinguishability: Formalization of the task

-where we introduced more indices in order to avoid confusion.\\ Under the assumption that $\cal{A}$ and $\cal{T}$ are distinguishable systems, Eq. \eqref{eq2} implies that Alice cannot accomplish the task, because the internal degree of freedom pertaining to $\cal{T}$ is isolated from the other subsystems.
-Let us now suppose that objects $\cal{A}$ and $\cal{T}$ are \textit{indistinguishable}, i.e. that they can be modelled as indistinguishable quantum particles: here we assume the bosonic case, even though the protocol would be equally valid in the fermionic case as well.
+Under the assumption that $\cal{A}$ and $\cal{T}$ are distinguishable systems, Eq. \eqref{eq2} implies that Alice cannot accomplish the task, because the internal degree of freedom pertaining to $\cal{T}$ is isolated from the other subsystems.
+Let us now suppose that objects $\cal{A}$ and $\cal{T}$ are \textit{indistinguishable}, i.e. that they can be modelled as indistinguishable quantum particles: here we assume for simplicity the bosonic case, even though the protocol would also work in the fermionic case, as it can be easily checked.
 This warrants us to introduce the ``second quantization'' notation via the following recipe: